Jasmine H. Yoon

-Jasmine Hyejung Yoon (born 1980) is a United States district judge of the United States District Court for the Western District of Virginia.
-She previously was the vice president of Corporate Integrity, Ethics, and Investigations at Capital One Financial Corporation.
+Jasmine Hyejung Yoon (born 1980) is an American lawyer and jurist serving as a U.S. district judge of the United States District Court for the Western District of Virginia.
+She was appointed in 2024 by President Joe Biden.
+She previously was the vice president of Corporate Integrity, Ethics, and Investigations at Capital One.

 Education

 Yoon received her Bachelor of Arts from the University of Virginia in 2003, where she was a Jefferson Scholar, and her Juris Doctor from the University of Virginia School of Law in 2006.

 Career

 From 2006 to 2009, she was an associate at Crowell & Moring LLP in Washington, D.C. in its White Collar and Regulatory Enforcement group.
 From 2009 to 2010, she served as a law clerk for Judge James C. Cacheris of the United States District Court for the Eastern District of Virginia.
 From 2010 to 2016, Yoon was an assistant U.S. attorney for the Eastern District of Virginia as a member of the White Collar Crimes and Public Corruption Unit.
 From 2019 to 2022, Yoon was an Interim University Counsel and Associate University Counsel at the University of Virginia in Charlottesville.
 From 2022 to 2024, she was the Vice President of Corporate Integrity, Ethics, and Investigations at Capital One.